tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     * If `Action` is UNMODIFIED, Tendermint includes the transaction in the proposal.
 Nothing to do on the mempool.
 Field `new_hashes` is ignored.
     * If `Action` is ADDED, Tendermint includes the transaction in the proposal.
 The transaction is also added to the mempool and gossipped.
 Field `new_hashes` is ignored.
     * If `Action` is REMOVED, Tendermint excludes the transaction from the proposal.
 The transaction is also removed from the mempool if it exists, similar to `CheckTx` returning _false_.
-Tendermint can use field `new_hashes` to help client trace transactions that have been modified into other transactions.
+Tendermint can use field `new_hashes` to help clients trace transactions that have been modified into other transactions.

 ### TransactionRecord